wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh-agent-package-linux.rst

    .. include:: ../../_templates/installations/wazuh/common/enable_wazuh_agent_service.rst

-The deployment process is now complete and the Wazuh agent is successfully running on your Linux system.
+The deployment process is now complete, and the Wazuh agent is successfully running on your Linux system.

 - **Recommended action** -  Disable Wazuh updates